-“What the gynaecologist would look for is not a simple cyst but cysts that are complex on ultrasound, that have multiple septations, meaning it’s got different parts to it,” explains Dr Goh.
+“What the gynaecologist would look for is not a simple cyst but cysts that are complex on ultrasound, that has multiple septations, meaning it’s got different parts to it,” explains Dr Goh.
 “So, a complex cyst is more likely to be malignant, whereas a simple cyst is less likely.”

-The malignant ovarian cysts that characterise ovarian cancer are rare, and only 13 to 21 percent of ovarian cysts that are removed are cancerous, according to the Office on Women’s Health.
+The malignant ovarian cysts that characterise ovarian cancer are rare, and only 13 to 21 per cent of ovarian cysts that are removed are cancerous, according to the Office on Women’s Health.